Overview

 })

-The download attribute on an anchor tag (<a href="" download>) aims to offer one-click downloads.
-The pattern only works for same-origin URLs or local URLs.
+The download attribute on anchor tags (<a href="" download>) offers one-click downloads for same-origin URLs or local URLs.

 For cross-origin URLs, clicking the anchor tag triggers standard browser navigation instead: the browser navigates to the resource and shows its full URL.